balderdashy/sails-docs/reference/ModelProperties.md

 ### Overview

 Lifecycle callbacks are functions you can define to run at certain times in a query.
-They are useful for mutating data before creating or generating properties before they are validated.
+They are useful for mutating data before records are saved as well as helping with timing events in your app.

 ### Callbacks on `create`